KonaeAkira/raphael-rs/README.md

 :link: [www.raphael-xiv.com](https://www.raphael-xiv.com/)

 Raphael is a crafting rotation solver for the online game Final Fantasy XIV.
 * Produces optimal solutions.
-Achieving higher quality than the solver is impossible.
-* Short solve time (5-60 seconds) and reasonable memory usage (300-1000 MB).
+* Short solve time (20-60 seconds) and reasonable memory usage (300-1000 MB) for most configurations.

 ## How does it work?